asimbaidya/CP/src/2023/README.md

 ## learnign/learned

+> as of 13april, I ... havent done any of the below task,hope to clear up in april

 - [ ] [[6] modular inverse for what again](./notes/modular-inverse.md)
 - [ ] [[5] create cpp snippet for nCr and nPr](./notes/nRc-nPr-in-cpp.md)
 - [ ] [[4] finding-prime-factors](./notes/finding-prime-factors.md)